angelomaia/cade-buffet/README.md

 }
 ```

-If the data is unavailable, the response should be a warnings array containing one string:
+If the date is unavailable, the response should be a warnings array containing one string:
 ```
 {
   "warnings": [